 Concerning side-hustles, I’ve stopped teaching multi-age guitar and songwriting lessons after school ever since the birth of my son.
 However, I can see “restarting” a business with elements of bibliotherapy in the future.
 I’d love to host a book club on steroids with some possible guitars thrown in...
 We’ll see.
 For now, I still use it as my go-to method for writing songs independently.

 Mostly, bibliotherapy is an “add-on” to my academic environment.
-To be honest, bibliotherapy is not as concerned with comprehension or the mastery of foundational skills as it is with individual feelings and the treatment of emotional struggles.
-(So basically, I try to slip in some empathy building and self-esteem building into my reading lessons... and I hope the Common Core is not watching.)
+It is not as concerned with comprehension or the mastery of foundational skills as it is with individual feelings and the treatment of emotional struggles.
+(So basically, I try to slip in some empathy building and self-esteem building into my reading lessons...)

 Bibliotherapy: A Four-Stage Process